 Backend Technology Stack

-Server Side or Backend technologies stack focuses on servers, application and operating systems, databases, backend programming languages.
-It contains the entire business logic of your product.
-It is not visible to the user and powers the frontend.
+The server-side or backend technologies stack is comprised of servers, application, and operating systems, databases, and backend programming languages.
+It contains your product's entire business logic.
+It is not visible to the user and is responsible for powering the frontend.

-b) Web Server: Processes the requests given by us from an application and returns the appropriate content.
-It can be IIS, Nginx, Kestrel etc.
+Web Server: The web server handles requests from applications and returns the appropriate content.
+It could be IIS, Nginx, or Kestrel, for example.

 Front-End Technology Stack

-HTML: It is HyperText Markup Language and responsible for content structuring and placing.
+HTML: HTML stands for HyperText Markup Language and is responsible for content structuring and placement.

-CSS: It is a style sheet language.
-It essentially explains how the HTML-written document should appear on the user's screen.
-It contains colours, fonts, background materials, design features, etc.
+CSS: CSS stands for style sheet language.
+It basically describes how the HTML-created document should appear on the user's screen.
+It contains colors, fonts, background materials, design features, etc.

-Most of the popular CSS Framework used in the Frontend Development are BootStrap, Foundation, Materialize, Bulma, Pure CSS, Stylus etc.
+The most popular CSS Frameworks used in Frontend Development are BootStrap, Foundation, Materialize, Bulma, Pure CSS, Stylus, and others.